raheelaahmed/parentingram/README.md

 - [Bootstrap](https://getbootstrap.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
 - [Django](https://www.djangoproject.com) used as the Python framework for the site.
 - [PostgreSQL](https://www.postgresql.org) used as the relational database management.
-- [ElephantSQL](https://www.elephantsql.com) used as the Postgres database.
 - [Heroku](https://www.heroku.com) used for hosting the deployed site.
 - [Cloudinary](https://cloudinary.com) used for online static file storage.
 - [Pillow](https://pypi.org/project/Pillow/) used for image processing
 - [Gunicorn](https://gunicorn.org/) used for WSGI server
-- [sycopg2](https://pypi.org/project/psycopg2/) used as a PostgreSQL database adapter
+- [sycopg2](https://pypi.org/project/psycopg2/) used as a PostgreSQL database adapter.
+- [Summernote](https://summernote.org/) useded as text editor for admin.
+- [Ckeditor](https://ckeditor.com/) used as text editor at front-end.

 ## Database Design